aleimba/bac-genomics-scripts/po2group_stats/README.md

 </p>

-There are two optional categories (which are only considered for the final print outs and in the final stats matrix, not for the venn diagram and the binary matrix): 'strict core' (option **-co**) for OGs where **all** genomes have an ortholog, independent of the cutoffs.
+There are two optional categories (which are only considered for the final print outs and in the final stats matrix, not for the binary matrix and the venn diagram): 'strict core' (option **-co**) for OGs where **all** genomes have an ortholog, independent of the cutoffs.
 Of course all the 'strict core' OGs are also included in the 'cutoff\_core' category ('strict core' is identical to 'cutoff